Won Palisoul: Navy Veteran, Nonprofit Founder, and SPS Alum

 I learned the complex, technical side of operating a massive ship as well as electrical engineering.
 In my second assignment, I learned how to streamline supply chains for an aviation depot working with airplane and helicopter repair shops—essentially, coming up with answers to the question, “How do we save billions of dollars without sacrificing performance?”
 That was my introduction to finance and also to Lean Six Sigma project management.

 My Naval superiors recommended me for Direct Commission Officer program, but at that time I was a mother of two children under the age of four.
 My husband was also serving in the military.
 We decided to transition out of the military and move back to New York City.
 I was deciding between an M.B.A. and an M.S., and ended up choosing the Nonprofit Management master’s program at SPS.

 First of all, the Columbia Veteran’s network is one of the best in the country.
 One of my former Division Officers attended Columbia.
-I also preferred private schools over public because they offer better academics and more opportunities.
 And, of course, I had developed an enormous passion for helping veterans in the nonprofit space.

 What did you take away from SPS that you couldn’t have learned in the Navy?

 In the military, I learned how to communicate and lead in the Navy’s culture, which is very structured.
 But SPS taught me how to lead in the nonprofit space, effective donor engagement, and the importance of board governance.

 What advice do you have for other veterans?